jorgebucaran/superfine/README.md

 ### `oncreate`

 This event is fired after the element is created and attached to the DOM.
-Use it to manipulate the DOM node directly, make a network request, create a slide/fade in animation, etc.
+Use it to manipulate the DOM node directly, make a network request, etc.

 ```jsx
 import { h } from "superfine"